sammyjopeters/forage-app/README.md

 The latest stable version is hosted on [Heroku](http://forage-for.herokuapp.com)

-If you've got any questions or ideas to add to the goals? just ping me on Github.
+If you've got any questions or ideas to add to the goals? just ping me on Github, or post on the [feedback/comments portal](https://forage-for.uservoice.com/) (hosted by Uservoice)
 Want to try implementing a feature?
 Fork the repo and have a go.

 Things you can do with Forage so far